iamericfletcher/awesome-r-learning-resources/readme.md

 ## Books

+> Books that help strengthen your skills and understanding of the `R` programming language.

 - [A Sufficient Introduction to R](https://dereksonderegger.github.io/570L/) - This book is intended to guide people that are completely new to programming along a path towards a useful skill level using `R`.
 Author: Derek L. Sonderegger.
 - [An Introduction to Statistical Learning](http://faculty.marshall.usc.edu/gareth-james/ISL/ISLR%20Seventh%20Printing.pdf) - This book provides an introduction to statistical learning methods.
 Authors: Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani.
 - [Advanced R](https://adv-r.hadley.nz/introduction.html) - This book is designed for `R` programmers who want to deepen their understanding of the language, and programmers experienced in other languages who want to understand what makes `R` different and special.
 Author: Hadley Wickham.